We do not require you to provide any information at all to use most basic features of our websites.

 We do not rent, share, sell or trade information about what activities or donations supporters have undertaken on our website.
 Occasionally we do make names and postal addresses of select donors available to reputable advocacy, environmental, and animal rights organizations.

-If you are a Food & Water Watch or Food & Water Watch Fund donor and you do NOT wish to have your information exchanged with other organizations, please call us at the number below to speak to one of our staff about your preferences.
+If you are a Food & Water Watch or Food & Water Action Fund donor and you do NOT wish to have your information exchanged with other organizations, please call us at the number below to speak to one of our staff about your preferences.

 If you are not a Food & Water Watch donor, your information will not be exchanged.